QuickBooks Blog

 The break-even point formula in number of units is:

-Break-even point (units) = fixed costs ÷ (sales price per unit – total variable costs per unit)
+Break-even point (units) = Fixed costs ÷ (Sales price per unit – Total variable costs per unit)

-Once you’ve decided whether you want to find your break-even point in sales dollars or units, you can then begin your analysis.
+Once you’ve decided whether you want to find your break-even point in sales dollars or units, you can begin your analysis.

 Performing break-even analysis: The break-even point in action

-Break-even analysis using sales dollars
+Break-even analysis example using sales dollars

 Let’s say your company has developed a new widget.
 You’re trying to determine the break-even point of your new business.
 Here’s what you know: